 Buses

-Bus transport will be available to the start line for $5 per person.
-Buses depart at 5:10am, 5:20am and 5:30am.
+Bus transport to the 50km start line is included with your registration.
+There is absolutely no parking or drop-offs allowed at the start line.
+Buses depart at 5:10am, 5:20am, and 5:30am.
 Shuttle pickup location is behind Brennan Park, and approximate bus transport time is 12 minutes.
 We offer free shuttles from the finish line back to your vehicle post-race.
+Tickets are available for spectators, including a shuttle back to Brennan Park.
+Dogs allowed, but only under 15 lbs or guide dogs.

-Bus tickets are available to purchase during registration, in the Merchandise Store, and will be available at racer check-in.
+Bus seats are available to purchase during registration, in the Merchandise Store, and will be available at racer check-in.
+No physical ticket(s) are issued; bus captains will have a list of runners for each departure.

 Registered Runners